dnanexus/dxda/README.md

 It is up to the implementation to decide whether or not `bytes_fetched` is updated in a more coarse- vs. fine-grained fashion.
 For example, `bytes_fetched` can be updated only when the part download is complete.
 In this case, its values will only be `0` or the value of `size`.

+The manifest includes four fields for each file: `file_id`, `project`, `name`, and `parts`.
+If all four are specified, the file is assumed to be live and closed, making it available for download.
+If the `parts` field is omitted, the file will be described on the platform.
+Bulk describes are used to do this efficiently for many files in batch.
+Files that are archived or not closed cannot be downloaded, and will trigger an error.

+It is possible to download DNAx symbolic links, which do not have parts.
+The required fields for symbolic links are `file_id`, `project`, and `name`.
+Note that a symbolic link has a global MD5 checksum, which is checked at the end of the download.

 ## Proxy and TLS settings

 To direct `dx-download-agent` to a proxy, please set the `HTTP_PROXY` environment variable to something like `export HTTP_PROXY=hostname:port`.  `HTTPS_PROXY` is also supported.